Thank you for subscribing

 Organise towing for your car if needed

-Your car should not be driven away from the scene if it has sustained major damage.
-This could include brakes or lights not functioning, damaged bodywork that could cause injury, signs of engine damage, or leaking fluids.
+Even minor car accidents can do enough damage to make it unsafe to continue driving.
+This could include brakes or lights not functioning, damaged bodywork that could cause injury, signs of engine damage or leaking fluids.

 If your car cannot be driven away from the scene, your insurer may help organise a towing service.
 Remember to remove any valuables or personal possessions from your car before it’s towed.